 Sightseeing and Tasmanian Holiday Photos

-There is parking provided in some sections, and Hobart is laid out below ready for the holiday snap or a picnic gathering.
-In Tassie mountain routes can be precarious and care is needed on the approach and descent – so don’t rush.
+There is parking provided in some sections of the mountain road, where Hobart is conveniently laid out below for photographers.
+There’s only one way in and out, and the route can be precarious in difficult conditions.
+Care is needed on the approach and descent, so don’t be rushed for time.

 For those wanting a more energetic experience, hiking is a feature in the area.
-Some crazy cyclists even tackle the massive challenge of the ride up and the lunacy of the “ride” down.
-(Just like a roller coaster but with a death-wish sub-clause!!)
-A shimmy up the pinnacle rocks is a more reserved choice.
+Some crazy cyclists even tackle the massive challenge of the ride up and the lunacy of the ride down.
+A shimmy up The Pinnacle rocks would be a more reserved choice.

 Comments relevant to this article are always most welcome, just leave a reply below.
 But first… please confirm the date of this article.
 Have you found something current, or is this ancient information?
 Either way, thanks for your company and come back again soon.